Adam Possamai: Contributions to Academia

-The second area of scholarly innovation is found in Possamai's work on New Age spirituality.
+Another area of scholarly innovation is found in Possamai's work on New Age spirituality.
 On the basis of both field research in alternative spirituality festivals and new theoretical approaches, Possamai has contested the scholarly status quo in the interpretation and classification of New Age spirituality.
 His field research demonstrates that very few practitioners of what scholars call New Age, actually accept the term.
 He argues that the term New Age is imprecise and the previous scholarly conceptualisations of New Age are either limited or misleading.
 In his new schema, New Age spirituality is but one facet of a much wider cultural phenomenon that he has dubbed a perennist spirituality.
 It follows that by culturally consuming selected practices, myths, and teachings from pre-modern times, and then reframing them for the contemporary scene, seekers aspire to personal transformation and perhaps resolving global woes.

 At the heart of this conceptualisation of reality lies a commitment to what Possamai has dubbed "perennism", the notion that a holistic understanding of truth is accessible in esoteric wisdom or gnosis that is unfettered by the dogmas of the world's religions.
 According to Possamai, the key features of perennism are that in this syncretic spirituality the cosmos is interpreted as a monistic reality, which partakes of a single unifying being, or principle, and all parts of the cosmos are inter-related to this ultimate reality.
 Those who participate in this spirituality are engaged in self-development to attain their potential, and they pursue spiritual knowledge of both self and ultimate reality.

+More recently, Possamai's 2018 theory of the ‘i-zation’ of society describes a new stage of capitalism whereby rational bureaucracy now permeates our personal biographies.
+Building on from sociologist George Ritzer’s contention that rational bureaucracy permeates everyday social life through the ‘McDonalization’ of society, Possamai contends that ‘i-technology’ applications have allowed for the McDonalization process to intensify further and now dominate our inner, personal lives.
+As stated by Possamai in 2022 “In i-society, Weber's instrumental rationality has become omnipresent.
+We have bureaucratised our own selves” (p.
+175).
+This has subsequently obliged religion to become more standardised in line with neoliberal ideology.